RoshanM24/RoshanM24/README.md

 Hi there 👋, I am ready for an interview for Full time (starting April 2025).

-Reasons I would be a great fit as a SDE / AI engineer are written below-
+Reasons I would be a great fit as a SDE / AI engineer / PM are written below-

 ->I am Awarded as "DSA Champ" on GFG portal.